lilianweng/lil-log/_posts/2019-10-29-self-supervised-learning.md

 The concept of metric learning has been mentioned multiple times in the [previous](#counting-feature-loss) [sections](#tracking).
 A common setting is: Given a triple of samples, (*anchor* $$s_a$$, *positive* sample $$s_p$$, *negative* sample $$s_n$$), the learned representation embedding $$\phi(s)$$ fulfills that $$s_a$$ stays close to $$s_p$$ but far away from $$s_n$$ in the latent space.

-<a href="#grasp2vec" /><mark><b>Grasp2Vec</b></mark> ([Jang et al., 2018](https://arxiv.org/abs/1811.06964)) aims to learn an object-centric vision representation in the robot grasping task from free, unlabelled grasping activities.
+<a href="#grasp2vec" /><mark><b>Grasp2Vec</b></mark> ([Jang & Devin et al., 2018](https://arxiv.org/abs/1811.06964)) aims to learn an object-centric vision representation in the robot grasping task from free, unlabelled grasping activities.
 By object-centric, it means that, irrespective of how the environment or the robot looks like, if two images contain similar items, they should be mapped to similar representation; otherwise the embeddings should be far apart.

 ![Grasp2vec]({{ '/assets/images/grasp2vec.png' | relative_url }})
 {: style="width: 100%;" class="center"}
 *Fig. 16.
 A conceptual illustration of how grasp2vec learns an object-centric state embedding.
-(Image source: [Jang et al., 2018](https://arxiv.org/abs/1811.06964))*
+(Image source: [Jang & Devin et al., 2018](https://arxiv.org/abs/1811.06964))*

 The grasping system can tell whether it moves an object but cannot tell which object it is.
 Cameras are set up to take images of the entire scene and the grasped object.
 During early training, the grasp robot is executed to grasp any object $$o$$ at random, producing a triple of images, $$(s_\text{pre}, s_\text{post}, o)$$: